Table of Contents

-What I realized on my last trip to Honolulu: it’s all-essential to vet my travel partners.
+What I realized on my last weekend trip to Honolulu: it’s all essential to vet my travel partners.

-Yes, I’ve been to Oahu a lot since I met my Hawaiian husband almost 8 years ago but I love going back because it’s super dynamic right now.
+Yes, I’ve been to O’ahu a lot since I met my Hawaiian husband over a decade ago, but I love going back because it’s super dynamic.
 There’s always something new and all the stuff I love: independent boutiques, quality cocktails, creative food, as well as all the classic hikes and markets I so love.
-And, since we were in town for the Hawaii Food & Wine Festival, I got to meet a lot of the local chefs and mixologists and see what they’re up to now.
+And, since we were in town for the Hawai’i Food & Wine Festival, I got to meet many local chefs and mixologists and see what they’re up to now.

-Here’s how to do a long weekend in Hawaii yourself (favorite gal pal not included):
+Here’s how to do a long weekend in Hawai’i yourself (gal pal not included):

 Day 1: Friday

-Seeing as it was the start of the month, we took part in First Fridays In Chinatown.
-Yes, you can get your culture on and gallery hop to check out the local art scene but I also wanted to head there because some of my favorite boutiques (Owens & Company and Fighting Eel) are in this part of Honolulu.
+As it was the month’s start, we took part in First Fridays In Chinatown.
+Yes, you can get your culture on and gallery hop to check out the local art scene, but I also wanted to head there because some of my favorite boutiques are in this part of Honolulu.

 Day 2: Saturday

-My weekend ritual anywhere I travel is to check out the farmers’ markets and this trip was no exception.
+My weekend ritual anywhere I travel is to check out the farmers’ markets; this trip was no exception.
 So, as soon as we woke up, we beelined for Kapiolani (aka KCC) Farmers Market.
-There are other, more local farmers’ markets on Oahu but if you’re only in town a few days and just want to graze for breakfast, this is the place to head.
-I went for a fresh-pressed juice, some local mango bread, and a breakfast sandwich from The Pig & The Lady.
+There are other, more local farmers’ markets on Oahu, but if you’re only in town a few days and want to graze for breakfast, this is the place to head.
+I went for fresh-pressed juice, some local mango bread, and a breakfast sandwich from The Pig & The Lady.

-Of course, we ate way too much at the market so we headed outdoors to work it all off.
-First, we hit up the Makapu’u Lighthouse Trail—it’s a short, not too steep hike but has some really incredible views of the east side of the island at the top (and was kinda perfect after a few too many cocktails in Chinatown the night before).
+Of course, we ate way too much at the market, so we headed outdoors to work it all off.
+First, we hit up the Makapu’u Lighthouse Trail—it’s a short, not too steep hike but has some incredible views of the island’s east side at the top (and was kinda perfect after a few too many cocktails in Chinatown the night before).

 Day 3: Sunday

-Food is serious business in Hawaii but I don’t think any meal is taken more seriously than brunch.
-Locals line up for their favorite breakfast and brunch spots and one place that always has a wait is Koko Head Cafe.
+Food is a serious business in Hawai’i, but I don’t think any meal is taken more seriously than brunch.
+Locals line up for their favorite breakfast and brunch spots, and one place that always has a wait is Koko Head Cafe.

-We started our Sunday off with brunch at Koko Head and pulled out all the stops ordering everything from the dumpling of the day to the specialty skillets and seriously addictive crunchy French Toast.
+We started our Sunday off with brunch at Chef Lee Anne Wong’s Koko Head Cafe and pulled out all the stops ordering everything from the dumpling of the day to the specialty skillets and seriously addictive crunchy French Toast.

-Yes, it’s that Kualoa Ranch where Jurassic Park (and a bunch of other films) were shot but I’ve always wanted to head there to go horseback riding.
-I grew up horseback riding but had never managed to go to Hawaii so I was majorly marking this one off my bucket list.
-We headed back into the depths of the ranch that are so lush and green, you’d mistake it for Kauai if you didn’t know better.
+Yes, it’s that Kualoa Ranch where Jurassic Park (and many other films) were shot, but I’ve always wanted to head there to go horseback riding.
+I grew up horseback riding but had never managed to go to Hawai’i, so I was majorly marking this one off my bucket list.
+We headed back into the depths of the ranch that are so lush and green; you’d mistake it for Kaua’i if you didn’t know better.

-The horseback riding adventure was super fun but all weekend I was waiting for this afternoon because it was when we were heading out on an outrigger canoe ride.
-My husband grew up competitively rowing outrigger canoes but I’d never managed to go out on one.
-The crew over at Faith Surf School totally set us up teaching us the basics and even helping us to catch a couple of waves.
+The horseback riding adventure was super fun, but I was waiting all weekend for this afternoon because we were heading out on an outrigger canoe ride.
+My husband grew up competitively rowing outrigger canoes, but I’d never managed to go out on one.
+The crew over at Faith Surf School totally set us up, teaching us the basics and even helping us to catch a couple of waves.
 I was totally hooked and kinda think I could have a bright future in canoeing (just sayin’)!

 Day 3.5: Monday

 Sponsored Post: A special thanks to Oahu Visitors Bureau, Outrigger Resorts, and Hawaiian Airlines for making this trip possible.
-As a guest of Oahu Visitors, I was treated to many of the services and adventures on this trip; however, all coverage and opinions are our own!
+As a guest, we were treated to many of the services and adventures on this trip; however, all coverage and opinions are our own!